#06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

 • in the section Completion tracking: Enable completion tracking: Yes

-In the settings for a single activity (assignment, checkmarks, documents etc.) you can now select that the completion will be marked manually or automatically (for example on a specific date).
-On the main page of the course, students will then see a new space next to the activity in which they can tick a box as soon as they completed the activity.
+In the settings for an activity (assignment, checkmarks, documents etc.) you can now select that the completion will be marked manually or automatically (for example by submitting).
+On the main page of the course, students will then see a new button next to the activity to mark as completed, or with information what the conditions to complete the activity are.

 This benefits the students as they can precisely track which tasks they have already completed.